LogoLogo

 One of the best ways to learn is by example, or maybe there's a type of game you already know you'd like to build but you don't want to start from scratch.
 This is exactly what HYTOPIA templates & examples are for!

-A template can be created from any example project in the .
+A template can be created from any example project in the HYTOPIA SDK Examples repo, found here.
 The available examples are constantly changing, so be sure to check often!

 How to use examples as templates

-To start a new HYTOPIA project based on an example in the examples directory of the HYTOPIA SDK, you can use the hytopia init command with the --template flag.
+To start a new HYTOPIA project based on an example in the HYTOPIA SDK Exampels repo, you can use the hytopia init command with the --template flag.

 For example, if we wanted to create a new project using the wall-dodge-game example as our template, we can run:

-The value used for --template can be any example project folder found in the .
+The value used for --template can be any example project folder found in the examples repo for the SDK.

 Submit examples for others

-If you've created an interesting project with the HYTOPIA SDK that you'd like to be made available as an official example in the SDK repo, you can fork the , add your project as a folders in the examples directory, and to the HYTOPIA SDK repo for our team to review.
+If you've created an interesting project with the HYTOPIA SDK that you'd like to be made available as an official example in the SDK repo, you can fork the HYTOPIA SDK Examples repo, add your project as a folders in the examples directory, and submit a pull request to the HYTOPIA SDK Examples repo for our team to review.

 Next Steps